Windows OS Hub

 The version of Active Directory in Windows Server 2016 introduces an interesting feature that allows you to temporarily add a user to an AD security group.
 This feature is called Temporary Group Membership (Time Based).
 This feature can be used when you need to temporarily grant a user some authority based on AD security group membership.
 After the specified time has elapsed, the user will be automatically removed from the security group (without administrator intervention).

-In order to use the Temporary Group Membership, you need to enable the Privileged Access Management Feature in your Active Directory forest.
+To use the Temporary Group Membership, you need to enable the Privileged Access Management Feature in your Active Directory forest.
 Like with AD Recycle Bin (which allows you to recover deleted objects), you cannot disable PAM after it has been enabled.

 Make sure your AD forest is running at Windows Server 2016 forest function level (or higher):